mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 *   Noted that MySQL has special behavior differentiating the connection mechanism used for `localhost` and `127.0.0.1`.

+## draft-west-let-localhost-be-localhost-02

+*   Pulled in definitions for IPv4 and IPv6 loopback addresses.

-## draft-west-let-localhost-be-localhost-04
+## draft-west-let-localhost-be-localhost-01

-*   Restructured the draft as a stand-alone document, rather than as set of monkey-patches against {{RFC6761}}.
+*   Added a requirement that caching DNS servers MUST generate an immediate negative response.

-## draft-west-let-localhost-be-localhost-05
+## draft-west-let-localhost-be-localhost-00

-*   Updated obsolete references to RFC 5735 and 5156 in favor of {{RFC6890}}.

-*   Clarify that non-caching recursive DNS servers are also addressed by #4 in Section 3.
+First draft.

 # Acknowledgements